 Why do I do what I do?

 I myself am very curious and passionate about how the human mind works.
-My own personal development, both on an intellectual and broader human level is in that regard also very important to me.
+My own personal development, both on an intellectual and broader human level is very important to me.
 I’m constantly keeping myself up-to-date about the developments in my field (psychology, mindfulness, coaching, …).
-I also find inspiration in more philosophical literature, history, art and culture, …
+I also find inspiration in more philosophical literature, history, art and culture.

 Facts & figures

 - Masters Degree in Work & Organisational Psychology (University of Ghent, 1998)